nttcslab-sp/kaldiio/README.md

 # array.ndim must be 1 or 2
 array = kaldiio.save_mat('a.mat', array)
 ```
-- `load_mat` can save both kaldi-matrix and kaldi-vector
+- `save_mat` can save both kaldi-matrix and kaldi-vector

 ### open_like_kaldi